 - It will do an automatic flush for some minutes.
 It is important to keep the faucet off at this time.

-- After the 5-minute automatic flush finishes with the G3, turn on the faucet and run the water for 30 minutes.
+- If you’ve installed a G3: After the 5-minute automatic flush finishes, turn on the faucet and run the water for 30 minutes.
 When the TDS reading shows up, turn the faucet off.

-- After the 10-minute automatic flush finishes with the G2, your unit is now ready to produce its first cup.
+- If you’ve installed a G2: After the 10-minute automatic flush finishes, your unit is now ready to produce its first cup.

 Frequently Asked Questions